Perfect-Pool/onchain-madness/documentation/PerfectPool.md

 - Description: Initializes the PerfectPool token with USDC integration
 - Arguments:
     - `_usdc`: `address` - Address of the USDC token contract
+    - `_aUSDC`: `address` - Address of the aUSDC token contract
+    - `_lendingPool`: `address` - Address of the Lending Pool contract
     - `name`: `string` - Name of the ERC20 token
     - `symbol`: `string` - Symbol of the ERC20 token
     - `_gameContract`: `address` - Address of the Onchain Madness game contract
     - `_gameFactory`: `address` - Address of the Game Factory contract

+### dollarBalance

+- Description: Shows the USDC added to aUSDC balance
+- Returns: `uint256` - The balance of the USDC/aUSDC token contract

+### depositToAave

+- Description: Deposits tokens from the contract's balance into AAVE lending pool
+- Modifiers:
+    - `nonReentrant`: Prevents reentrancy
+    - `onlyOwner`: Restricted to contract owner

+### withdrawAllFromAave

+- Description: Withdraws all aUSDC tokens from AAVE lending pool to this contract
+- Modifiers:
+    - `nonReentrant`: Prevents reentrancy
+    - `onlyOwner`: Restricted to contract owner

 ### increasePool

-- Description: Increases the pool by depositing USDC and minting tokens at a 2:1 ratio
+- Description: Increases the pool by depositing USDC and minting tokens at a 20:1 ratio
 - Arguments:
     - `amountUSDC`: `uint256` - Amount of USDC to deposit
     - `percentage`: `uint8[]` - Array of percentage allocations for token distribution (must sum to 100)
     - `receivers`: `address[]` - Array of addresses to receive tokens based on percentages
 - Modifiers:
-    - `nonReentrant`: Prevents reentrancy attacks
+    - `nonReentrant`: Prevents reentrancy

 ### withdraw